jjforce17/cpsc210timescheduler/README.md

 Because with busy schedules it is easy to overlook small bits for free time.
 I myself have had this issue.
 Moreover, trying to think and plan out schedules is hard without a central/well-made timetable (My calendars aren't in sync).
-With the app, you don't have to repetitively ask teammates "Are you available at **insert inconvinient time**?"
+With the app, you don't have to repetitively ask teammates "Are you available at **insert inconvenient time**?"
 This means less thinking about these things means more thinking about better things!
-Which in turn maximizes time effieciency for increased inator creating!
+Which in turn maximizes time efficiency for increased inator creating!

 Special Details
-- Time slots will be seperated into 15 minutes for each day.
+- Time slots will be split into 15 minutes for each day.
 - Range for time slots will be limited to 7 days (prone to change).